COSMIC-SETI/FrontPage/SoftwareSystem/BLADE.md

 ## Idiosyncrasies

+Direct-IO opened RAW files must be read in whole multiples of 512 bytes.
+This imposes a lower limit on the upchannelisation rate relative to the sample byte-size of the file: `upchannelisation_rate_lower_limit = 512 / (num_coarse_channel_ingest * num_pol * 2 * num_bits)`.
+For an 8-bit RAW file (2 bytes per complex sample), the lower limit of upchannelisation is 128, if the coarse-channel ingest rate is 1.

 As the pipeline begins with upchannelisation which produces a single fine-spectrum at a time, small upchannelisation rates infer many copies of relatively small amounts of data, leading to inefficiencies.
-Furthermore, Direct-IO opened RAW files must be read in whole multiples of 512 bytes.
-This imposes a lower limit on the upchannelisation rate relative to the sample byte-size of the file: `upchannelisation_rate_lower_limit = 512 / (num_pol * 2 * num_bits)`.
-For an 8-bit RAW file (2 bytes per complex sample), the lower limit of upchannelisation is 128.
+As can be inferred from the above, another factor of the ingest datasize, asides from the upchannelisation rate, is the coarse-channel ingest rate parameter.
+The coarse-channel ingest rate can be used to increase the data-rate and possibly mitigate some inefficiency when performing low upchannelisation operations.